hoj201/the_new_flesh/_posts/2018-12-17-offbeat_xmas_movies.md

 <img src="{{ "/assets/images/offbeat_xmas/louie_xmas.jpg" | absolute_url }}" width="100%">

 This string of episodes deals with loneliness, ambition, and death in a very original and modern way.
-If you're somebody who obsesses over these things than please watch these episodes.
+If you're somebody who obsesses over these things then please watch these episodes.
 It's my \#1 pick for a reason.